nga-27/fantasy-football-scratchpad/README.md

 ## Configure the [API](https://github.com/cwendt94/espn-api/wiki/Football-Intro)

+First, a huge shout out to [cwendt94](https://github.com/cwendt94) for making this possible with his wrapped APIs, above.

 You'll need a few configuration things first.

 1) Copy-paste your own copy of `.env.example` and save it as `.env`.